 What does this control mean exactly?

-- Deciding when data is backed up, when it is deleted
+- Deciding when data is backed up and when it is deleted

 - Having access to raw data and being able to export it to other tools

-Consider this: which is more harmful for a company selling enterprise-grade networking hardware tracking impressions and conversions from display ad campaigns?
+Consider this: which is more harmful to a company selling enterprise-grade networking hardware tracking impressions and conversions from display ad campaigns?